-The Province through Island Health (formerly Vancouver Island Health Authority) is the regulatory agency for water suppliers.
+The Province through Island Health is the regulatory agency for water suppliers.
 The Drinking Water Protection Act is the legislation governing safe drinking water in the province.
 This legislation requires that the water supplier monitors the drinking water source and distribution system to ensure compliance with the Drinking Water Protection Regulation and report all results to Island Health.